| Unit

 holiday tradition, or researching how a boat builder or net maker

+has learned and practiced a craft.
 Fieldwork allows you to enhance your curriculum through the study

 of local culture.
 Students participate in hands-on, integrated